Harrison-Hughes/implied-volatility-calculator/README.md

 - You may wish to run the app on only the first n lines in the csv file, as it can take a significant length of time to run (for a csv file of ~60,000 lines, expect up to approx. 10 mins)

-- To do this, in the root directory CLI run: 'python3 app.py input_file.csv output_file.csv n', where n is the number of lines you would like the program to run until
+- To do this, in the root directory CLI run: 'python3 app.py input_file.csv output_file.csv n', where n is the number of lines you would like the program to run over

 - e.g. python3 app.py data/input.csv output_file.csv 1000